 In the EU, The Directive on Packaging and Packaging Waste (PPWD; in Force), and the forthcoming European Commission’s Green Deal and new Ecodesign for Sustainable Products Regulation (along with the Digital Product Passport) seek to deliver benefits to businesses, consumers and the environment.

 Compostability testing is usually comprised of four key components; chemical composition, biodegradability, disintegration and ecotoxicity.
-Eurofins offers compostability testing services for compliance with international standards covering the criteria set out for these key components; all of which must pass the pass/ fail limits set out in the relevant standard in order for the material to be proven to be compostable.
+Eurofins offers compostability testing services for compliance with international standards covering the criteria set out for these key components; all of which must meet the pass/ fail limits set out in the relevant standard in order for the material to be proven to be compostable.

 The PPWD 94/62/EC and EN 13432